PA-RISC Architecture

 - Special instruction restrictions

-For bundling purposes, all instruction are divided into classes:
+For bundling purposes instructions are divided into classes:

 Class | Description |